-Mark Ding, currently the club’s chairman was a promising Junior Steeplechaser who, following a traffic accident, which left him partially disabled, took up the throws.
+Mark Ding, who was our club’s chairman was promising Junior Steeplechaser who, following a traffic accident, which left him partially disabled, took up the throws.
 He was a competitor in the Atlanta Para Olympics Discus event.

 Bradley Donkin reached the final of the Junior Boys 1500m in the English Schools Championships at Yeovil only to finish last.
 After this he went out of the sport for about 7 years but was inspired to make a come back when he saw the performances of Curtis Robb who had been in the same race at Yeovil.
 The culmination of this was Bradley appearing in the Commonwealth Games in 1986 at Kuala Lumpa.
 In the 800m.
 He had only just managed to achieve the qualifying time for selection so was not expected to go beyond the first round.
 In the event Bradley ran out of his socks and progressed to the semi finals again scraping through to the final.
 Here he ran 1 min 46.86 seconds to take 6th place.
 Bradley is the only athlete from the club to have won a full senior England (AAA) vest – no one has won a senior UK vest the nearest being Richard Hill’s Under 20 Men’s UK vest.